Gynaecologist advises mothers on pre- conception care for optimal delivery

 Kabir noted that the care would do away with problems associated with difficulties in conceiving by providing solutions, using appropriate drugs.

-The gynaecologist said the care would also determine the risk involved in the pregnancy, for either the mother or the baby.
+The gynecologist said the care would also determine the risk involved in the pregnancy, for either the mother or the baby.

 Kabir cautioned pregnant women on the need to attend complete ante-natal clinics, urging them to adhere to experts’ advice, which could safeguard the health of mothers and babies.